Addition Financial

-Addition Financial Credit Union (Addition Financial) is a state-chartered credit union headquartered in Lake Mary, Florida.
-The credit union is a member-owned, not-for-profit financial cooperative with 26 branches in six counties, with its field of membership currently open to 24 counties in Florida.
+Addition Financial (or Addition Financial Credit Union) is an American state-chartered credit union headquartered in Lake Mary, Florida.
+The credit union is a member-owned, not-for-profit financial cooperative with 27 branches in six counties, with its field of membership currently open to 26 counties in Florida.

 History

-Addition Financial was founded in 1937 by a group of 23 educators who aimed to create a better financial alternative to what the banks were offering.
-When it was first established, the credit union was named Orange County Teachers Federal Credit Union, as it served educators in Orange County Public Schools at that time.
+A group of 23 educators founded the credit union that became Addition Financial in 1937 with the aim to create a better financial alternative to what the banks were offering.
+Whenfirst established, the credit union then named Orange County Teachers Federal Credit Union, served educators in Orange County Public Schools.
 Over the years, the credit union changed its name to Central Florida Educators Federal Credit Union, then shortened its name to CFE Federal Credit Union, as it broadened its field of membership to a community charter and began to serve consumers in Seminole, Lake and Osceola counties.

 In 2011, the credit union (then CFE Federal Credit Union) acquired UCF Federal Credit Union, which bolstered its presence in the higher education community and at the University of Central Florida.
 In 2015, CFE acquired Seminole Schools Federal Credit Union.

-In 2019, in order to expand outside of the realm of education and eliminate confusion surrounding who was eligible to join, CFE changed its name to Addition Financial Credit Union.
-This name change also marked a change in charter, as the credit union converted from a federal to a state charter.
-Through this rebranding, Addition Financial's field of membership expanded from four to 22 counties in Florida.
-As of January 2022, the field of membership includes 24 counties in Florida.
+In 2019, in order to expand outside of the realm of education and eliminate confusion surrounding who was eligible to join, CFE changed from a federal to a state charter, and changed its name to Addition Financial Credit Union.

 Also in 2019, Addition Financial was one of the first credit unions in the state of Florida to purchase a bank.
 In August of that year, the credit union acquired Fidelity Bank of Florida, a commercial bank based in Merritt Island, thus expanding its footprint to Brevard County.

+In 2024, Addition Financial announced plans to merge in Envision Credit Union, based in Tallahassee, FL, to expand services into the Big Bend region of North Florida as well as South Georgia.
+Following a member vote by Envision CU members, the legal merger is expected to be complete in October 2025, while full system integration will likely be completed in the first half of 2026.

 Products and services

-Addition Financial holds a 5-star rating from Bauer Financial, the nation's leading bank and credit union rating service.
-This rating evaluates the strength and security of financial institutions throughout the United States.

-The credit union offers a range of consumer and business products, including checking and savings accounts, loans, mortgages and investment services.
+The credit union offers a range of consumer and business banking services, including checking and savings accounts, loans, mortgages and investment services.
 In addition, the company provides specific products designed for educators.
-Addition Financial offers co-branded affinity debit cards, donating a portion of interchange income to benefit education-based organizations including Orange County Public Schools, Seminole County Public Schools, Osceola School District and UCF Athletics.
-The credit union also offers a deferred option savings account product to help educators who only receive a paycheck for part of the year to save year-round.
+Addition Financial offers co-branded affinity debit cards.